mainigautam/instagram_backup_manager/README.md

 ## Note
 > **All The Code and Assests of This project are created by me only not copy pasted or pirated**

-> **Instagram Has put many limitations in the backup version of your accounts it dosen't provide the likes, comments and the pictures sent by your friends and i cannot do anything about the stuff instagram itself dosen't provide**
+> **Instagram Has put many limitations in the backup version of your accounts it dosen't provide the likes and comments information so i cannot do anything about the stuff instagram itself dosen't provide**

 >  **Feel Free To Give Pull Requests and Comment Feature Requests.**